saturnflyer/chemistrykit/README.md

 ### A simple and opinionated web testing framework for Selenium built in Ruby

+This framework was designed to help you get started acceptance testing quickly and to help keep your momentum going by following convention over configuration.

+This product is the result of years of experience and real world trial and error.

 For a Python and PHP version, check out [py.saunter and saunter.php](https://github.com/Element-34/).
 ChemistryKit's inspiration comes from Saunter.

 ## Installation